 $100,000 ÷ $60,000 = 1.66

 Once again, the higher the number, the better.
 A ratio under 1 indicates that the debts due in a year or less are greater than the assets (cash or other short-term assets expected to be converted to cash within a year or less).
 A ratio greater than 2, or even 3, suggests that your business’s cash and receivables should more than cover your payables

 I’ve listed three ratios—gross margin, EBITDA margin, and the current ratio—all of which can provide an indication of the overall health of your business, but these aren’t the only ratios you need to review.
 I look at many others, some of which I will review in another post, but the three I have reviewed here are the top ones I focus on when I want to get a quick gauge of how a business is doing.

-If you’re not keeping track of any of these, or if you don’t know your business’s numbers from memory, then you need to spend more time with your financials.
+If you’re not keeping track of any of these financial ratios for small business, or if you don’t know your business’s numbers from memory, then you need to spend more time with your financials.